fredgibbs/fredgibbs.github.io/about/index.md

 Until recently (spring 2013), I was an assistant professor in the department of history and art history at [George Mason University](http:///gmu.edu) (Fairfax, VA) and director of digital scholarship at the [Roy Rosenzweig Center for History and New Media](http://chnm.gmu.edu).

-Most of my <a href="projects">current projects</a> attempt (1) to use new digital research methodologies to provide new historical perspectives through unusual combinations of historical data at scale, and (2) to use new media technologies to make history more engaging and accessible to a broad public.
+Most of my <a href="../projects">current projects</a> attempt (1) to use new digital research methodologies to provide new historical perspectives through unusual combinations of historical data at scale, and (2) to use new media technologies to make history more engaging and accessible to a broad public.

 I'm particularly interested in the confluence of medicine and natural philosophy in the medieval and early modern periods.
 I'm also interested in the circulation and diffusion of medical knowledge in the late Middle Ages.